telegrapher/debian-over-serial-port-howto/README.md

 - It makes easy to personalize the distribution, in this example I'll take the opportunity to install the non-free firmware.

-### Add serial console to an already installed machine.
+## Add a serial console to an already installed machine.

 It is not the main purpose of this document, but since it is pretty easy, here is how to do it: